-The RV waste tank is one of the more important components on an RV when it comes to enjoying yourself out on the road.
+The RV waste tank is a crucial component when it comes to enjoying yourself out on the road.
 After all, a properly maintained RV waste tank will make for a much cleaner, odorless, and more peaceful trip.

-You can find the RV waste tank in various spots throughout an RV based upon the size of the rig, and the requirements of the waste and water removal systems you utilize on your vehicle.
+You can locate the RV waste tank in various spots throughout an RV based on the size of the rig, and the requirements of the waste and water removal systems are usually located on your vehicle.
 While the location of RV waste tanks may vary, the dump valves or dump station will always be located on the driver’s side of the vehicle.
-This is designed to keep the odor, smell and mess that can be associated with dumping the tanks away from the patio or entertaining side of the rig.
+This is designed to keep the odor, smell, and mess that can be associated with dumping the tanks away from the patio or entertaining side of the rig.

 The valve is a key component in the removal of grey water (shower and sink runoff) and black water (all the other stuff) from your RV waste tank.
 The waste water valve is essentially a sliding door that keeps water from rushing through as soon as you open the bayonet.
 This simple mechanism makes the waste removal process cleaner and more organized.